 UASB Reactors and Methane in Wastewater Treatment Works Discharges

 UASB reactors are a common technology for wastewater treatment.
 However, certain disadvantages must be considered.
-One of the disadvantages relates to the presence of dissolved gases, hydrogen sulfide and methane, in the effluent, which can potentially be released into the atmosphere.
+One of the disadvantages relates to the presence of dissolved gases, such as hydrogen sulfide and methane, in the effluent, which can potentially be released into the atmosphere.
 This can cause malodours and contribute to the greenhouse effect.
-In this perspective, a recent study investigated alternative techniques to minimize these disadvantages including:
+In this perspective, a recent study investigated alternative techniques to minimize these disadvantages, including:

 - air stripping inside the settling compartment; and

 - a dissipation chamber immediately after the reactor outlet.

 Contact CH4S for advice on your methane stripping solution and a quote for methane stripping plant design and construction, here.